Hallelujah78/crossword-app/NOTES.md

 ## Numbering our clues

-- We iterate through our array of cells until we find a cell that is not a void
+- We iterate through our array of cells until we find a cell that is not a void.
+A void cannot be the start of a clue
+- for any given cell at this point we know:

+  - if there is a light above it or below it
+  - if there is a light to the left or right

-- we check if the cell to the right is a void
+- if a cell has no light above and no light to the left of it, it is the start of a clue

+  - this may be down or across
-  - if not, then it is an across clue
+  - if there is a light to the right, it is across
-    - construct the answer - length for now
-    - give it a label such as 1a or 1d
+    - create a new across clue using the next available number
-  - if the cell to the right is void, check if there is a non void cell below
+    - if cell to right
-    - if there is, it is a down clue
+  - if there is also a light below, it is down

-      - construct the answer - length
-      - give it a label such as 1d
+  is start of clue
+  (!cell.top && !cell.left) || (!cell.left && cell.right)

+## Refactor at this point

+- we need to determine if a cell is at the edges quite often
+- instead of calculating the indices of top, right, bottom and left sides of the grid each time we need to check, let's add to our Grid state and calculate it once
+- we can then use a function like isLeft, isRight to cleanly return true or false in an if statement instead of having more confusing code inside the if condition